 Regulation 941/90 under the Act clearly describes the circumstances that create a conflict of interest.
-Paragraph 72(2)(i) states that, shall constitute professional misconduct.
-Practitioner in paragraph 72(2)(i) means the holder of a license, a temporary license, a provisional license, a limited license, or a certificate of authorization under the Act.
+Section 72(2)(i) states that, shall constitute professional misconduct.
+Practitioner in paragraph 72(2)(i) means the holder of a licence, a temporary licence, a provisional licence, a limited licence, or a certificate of authorization under the Act.